Kizhakku Vaasal: Plot

+Now, Ponnurangam wants to marry Thaayamma, as love developed between the two.
+Knowing about the love, Vijayakumar tries to thwart them by abducting Thaayamma.
+He kills Ponnurangam's friend Maakan (Chinni Jayanth), but he is then attacked by the angry villagers and beaten up.
+The last scene shows Ponnurangam and Thaayamma leaving the village and walking away together.

 Cast

 Production

 Manobala was originally supposed to direct Kizhakku Vaasal; due to his commitments to Mera Pati Sirf Mera Hai, he could not take up this film, and was replaced by R. V. Udayakumar.
 The production was plagued with various problems.
 The set which was built for the film was burnt; storywriter M. S. Madhu suffered from fits after witnessing the fire.
-Actress Sulakshana was admitted to hospital due to nose bleeding.
-Udayakumar was hospitalised due to a car accident and he went into coma for one month.
-After recovery, he completed the climax of the film.
+Actress Sulakshana was hospitalised due to nose bleeding.
+Udayakumar was hospitalised due to a car accident and he went into coma for a month.
+While recovering, he was able to complete the climax after rejecting proposals for someone else to do so.

 Soundtrack

 Ilaiyaraaja composed the soundtrack.
 All the songs are set in Carnatic ragas; "Ada Veettukku" and "Pachamala Poovu" are in Sankarabharanam, "Paadi Parantha" and "Thalukki Thalukki" are in Keeravani, and "Vanthathe Oh Kungumam" is in Mohanam.
 "Ada Veettukku" was inspired by Wolfgang Amadeus Mozart's 25th symphony, 1st movement.
 For the Telugu-dubbed version Thoorupu Sindhooram, all songs were written by Sirivennela Seetharama Sastry.